IBMIntegration/techjam/src/pages/acelabs/Lab_3/index.md

 |----|----|
 |**Key Concept:** The Flow Exerciser.
 Read the section below for additional information on the Flow Exerciser.|

-The IBM Integration Bus Flow Exerciser provides the ability to capture a "snapshot" of the message assembly as it is processed from node to node in a flow.
+The IBM App Connect Enterprise Flow Exerciser provides the ability to capture a "snapshot" of the message assembly as it is processed from node to node in a flow.
 These snapshots capture the state of the message, as well as other structures in the message assembly, highlighting the path of control through the message flow, providing an easy, visual way to test new or modified flows.

 The recorded snapshot includes all syntax trees in the message assembly -- message, local environment, environment and the exception list -- as well as several other properties such as a sequence number which give more context to the recorded message.

 When using the Flow Exerciser, recorded messages are displayed using an XML representation, which shows the structure and content of the logical tree at each point in the message flow.
-This provides a convenient visualization of the logical tree, and is a simplified version of the internal representation that IIB uses to represent the logical tree.
+This provides a convenient visualization of the logical tree, and is a simplified version of the internal representation that ACE uses to represent the logical tree.

 Fields in the message tree can be modified, providing an easy way to exercise different paths in the message flow.